tsiparinda/capitalbank/README.md

 ### main idea
 * load list of bank accounts
 * take data from banks
-* bringing data to one format
+* converting data to one format for saving
-* save data to database
+* save data in the database

 ### details
 * main  cycle in folder logic/
-* work with csv-files has trick: all files should be saved to one catalog; this files loaded before rendering and bringed to one structure; after processing all files are deleted
+* work with csv-files has trick: all files should be saved to one catalog; this files should be loaded before render and convert to one structure; after processing all files are deleted
 * csv format doesn't have a statements data - transactions only
-* any new bank format must implement all methods of BankAPI interface
+* any new bank format must implement all methods of BankAPI Interface
 * some banks doesn't have an unique ID of transaction, we need find unique combination before saving to DB